 The earliest evidence of wine making has been found in the Zagros Mountains in Iran.
 Seafaring Phoenicians then spread the practice westward from Lebanon to Egypt and the Mediterranean.

-Take milk, place it in a ruminant's stomach, then churn.
+Take milk, place it in a stomach removed from a ruminant, and then churn.
 Scholars suggest this method is probably not too far off from how cheese was invented.
-The earliest evidence for cheese making comes from 7,000-year-old archaeological sites in Poland, where milk fat remains were found in holed ceramic containers that could have served as rudimentary strainers.
-Yet with the domestication of sheep and goats as early as 8000 b.c. and of cattle a millennium later, it is possible that cheese making has been going on for longer.
+The earliest evidence for cheese making comes from 7,000-year-old archaeological sites in Poland, where remains of milk fat were found in perforated ceramic containers that could have served as rudimentary strainers.
+Yet with the domestication of sheep and goats as early as 8000 B.C. and of cattle a millennium later, it is possible that cheese making has been going on for longer.

 Like other formative foodstuffs, cheese was most likely a product of necessity.
-Cheese, yogurt and butter could be kept longer than fresh milk.
-Neolithic humans also could not digest lactose—the gene for this adaptation has spread only in the past few thousand years.
-Bacteria used in cheese making ferment the lactose in milk into lactic acid, making dairy products easier to digest.
+Cheese, yogurt and butter would keep longer than fresh milk did.
+Neolithic humans also could not digest lactose in milk; the gene for this adaptation has spread only in the past few thousand years.
+Bacteria used in cheese production ferment the lactose into lactic acid, making cheeses easier to digest.

 We can't say for sure what the first types of cheese were, but geohistorical backtracking yields some clues.
 Populations in hot regions such as the Middle East and South Asia would most likely have used a lot of salt to help preserve their cheese, a practice still seen today in the feta and fetalike cheeses of the Middle East, Greece and Southwest Asia.
 Cooler climates require less salt for preservation, making way for the growth of local microbes that add the characteristic flavors of such famous cheeses as Roquefort, Swiss and Brie.

-A raw olive is inedible in its bitterness, but farmers in the eastern Mediterranean have been fermenting olives in lye and pressing them for oil for thousands of years.
+A raw olive is inedible because of its bitterness, but farmers in the eastern Mediterranean have been fermenting olives in lye and then pressing the oil out of them for thousands of years.